devseme/StreetFood-Website/README.md

 # StreetFood-Website
-#### {this is my second IP at Moringa school}
+#### this is my second IP at Moringa school
-#### By **{Ochenge Ian}**
+#### By **Ochenge Ian**
 ## Description
-{This is a homepage for a street-food website.It contains nicely layered 3 sections:The header with a title and brief description,the main with 3 sections:eat together,explore menu,hot deals,contact us.finally the footer as the ending }
+This is a homepage for a street-food website.It contains nicely layered 3 sections:The header with a title and brief description,the main with 3 sections:eat together,explore menu,hot deals,contact us.finally the footer as the ending
 ## Setup/Installation Requirements
 * No set-up requirements.Run the index.html file on your browser.